benwaffle/the-vala-manual/signals.md

     -   identifier

 Signals may also provide an extra piece of information called a signal detail.
 This is a single string, which can be used as an initial hint as to the purpose of the signal emission.
 In Vala you can register that a signal handler should only be invoked when the signal detail matches a given string.

 A typical use of signal details is in GObject's own "notify" signal, which says that a property of an object has changed - GObject uses the detail string to say which property has been changed.

 To assign a handler to a signal, (or register to receive this type of event from the instance), use the following form of expression:

 -   signal-connection-expression:

-    -   qualified-signal-name [ signal-detail ] **+=** signal-handler
+    -   [Deprecated] qualified-signal-name [ signal-detail ] **+=** signal-handler

-    qualified-signal-name:
+-   qualified-signal-name:

-    -   [ qualified-namespace-name **.** ] variable-identifier **.**
+    -   [ qualified-namespace-name **.** ] variable-identifier **.** signal-name
-        signal-name

-    signal-detail:
+-   signal-detail:

     -   **[\*\* expression \*\*]**

-    signal-handler:
+-   signal-handler:

     -   expression